A simpler explanation of the reflective properties of conic sections, by following light rays along local isosceles paths: Introduction: lots of proofs, but also lots of steps

 \section{Introduction: lots of proofs, but also lots of steps}

 Amongst the best known and most important aspects of conic sections are their reflective properties.
-A parabolic mirror directs incoming parallel beams of light to its focus, as is exploited by every satellite dish and reflecting telescope.
-An ellipse sends any beam emanating from one focus towards the other focus, enabling medical devices called lithotriptors which focus ultrasound shockwaves to shatter kidney stones, and also giving rise to entertaining illustrations with elliptical billiard tables.
-A hyperbola reflects beams starting from one focus directly away from the second focus.
+A parabolic mirror directs incoming parallel rays of light to its focus, as is exploited by every satellite dish, searchlight, and reflecting telescope.
+An ellipse sends any ray emanating from one focus towards the other focus, enabling medical devices called lithotriptors which focus ultrasound shockwaves to shatter kidney stones, and also giving rise to entertaining illustrations with elliptical billiard tables.
+A hyperbola reflects rays starting from one focus directly {\em away} from the second focus.
+This reflective property of a hyperbola turns out to be useful in an astronomical instrument called a Cassegrain telescope \citep[ch.6]{downs}, a noteworthy example of which is the Hubble Space Telescope \citep{nasa}.

 There exist many ways of proving these properties, but they are not quite as straightforward as one might like.
 Perhaps for this reason, Algebra 2 textbooks which cover conic sections tend to describe the reflective properties without proving them \citep[e.g.][]{holliday,bittinger}.
 Proofs for the ellipse in particular often involve multiple steps.
 Perhaps the most commonly presented proof involves first invoking Fermat's principle that light travels along the path that takes the least time, i.e.\ the shortest possible one.
 Then, a tangent line is drawn at some point on the ellipse, and it is shown that the point of reflection along that tangent line that offers the shortest possible path is the one where it touches the curve of the ellipse itself, e.g.\ \citet[pp.6-8]{akopyan}.
 When restricted to reflection rather than also including refraction, this shortest-path rule is also referred to as Heron's principle \citep{fosterpedersen}.